vaughan0/go-password/README.md

 --------------------------

 go-password supports the md5, sha256, sha1 and bcrypt hashing algorithms, and by default uses bcrypt with a cost of 8.
-To set which one the Manager should use when hashing, simply change it's Default field:
+To customize the algorithm used, first create a new Manager and then change it's Default field:

+		manager := password.New()
     manager.Default = "sha256"

+		hash := manager.Hash("password")
+		// hash => "sha256$blahblahblah"

-If you want to change the cost of the bcrypt algorithm on a per-Manager basis, register a new instance on the manager:
+If you want to change the cost of the bcrypt algorithm on a per-Manager basis, register a new Bcrypt instance with the manager:

     manager.Register("bcrypt", password.Bcrypt{customCost})